 In each substate of

-entry action assigning a value to the output data
+gear_state, delete the entry action assigning a value to the output data variable

-In the Symbols window, right-click the output variable
+In the Symbols pane, right-click the output variable

 gear and select